PaulAjii/fastapi-book-project/README.md

 ## Nginx Configuration

 The FastAPI application is served using **Nginx** as a reverse proxy.
-The configuration file (`nginx.conf`) is included in the repository.
 Key settings include:

 -   Proxy pass to the FastAPI application running on `localhost:8000`.
 -   Handling of API requests and static files.